lkrsova/lkrsova.github.io/_posts/2022-07-08-leveldesign-resources.md

 Back in April 2022, I was adamantly convinced that I don’t have a speck of design thinking in me and am artistically dumb as clay.
 But I wanted to learn how to build levels in video games.
 Three months later, I am a bit further on my journey.
 I've landed a game design internship at <a href="https://warhorsestudios.cz/career/" target="_blank">Warhorse Studios</a> (we're hiring!), and as we speak I'm bridging the gaping gap of being a total noob to becoming a junior level designer.
 I still have so, so much to learn about level design but I’ve been told I am good at it, so I’ll keep leveling up.

-Along the way, I’ve built a **database of resources, discovered awesome communities and built a network of people that have helped me**, both directly and indirectly, with becoming a (baby) level designer. **This post is all about appreciating those connections and sharing all the resources with others**.
+Along the way, I’ve built a **database of resources, discovered awesome communities, and surrounded myself with a network of people that have helped me**, both directly and indirectly, with becoming a level designer. **This post is all about appreciating those connections and sharing all the resources with others**.

 _This is not at all a guide on how to break into the game industry_ or how to become a level designer in a short period of time.
 In the best possible scenario, this post will give you an idea of where to go next and what this discipline entails.
 I put these resources together because I wish I had something like this when I started my own journey.